victorsgb/explorer/README.md

 ### 📌 Complete list of challenges and projects
 You can also view the complete list of challenges and projects practised along the course in the branches below, where each branch refers to a different Stage of the course:
-> [Stage 04](https://github.com/victorsgb/explorer/tree/stage04) - Programming logic and JavaScript
+> [Stage 04](https://github.com/victorsgb/explorer/tree/stage04) - Programming logic with JavaScript

 > [Stage 03](https://github.com/victorsgb/explorer/tree/stage03) - Forms, responsivity, CSS Flexbox and Grid